Biker Hand Signals 15 Every Rider Must Know for Safe Riding

 Left arm extended up, palm forward.

 Use this signal when you’re taking over from the ride leader during the ride.
-It tells the riders behind that you are now assuming responsibility and to follow you.
+It tells the riders behind that you are now assuming responsibility and following you.

 4. Change Riding Formation